mgiannopoulos24/Projects-C/Project Server - Commander/README.md

   - **jobCommander.c**: Implements the interface for interacting with the jobExecutorServer.
   - **jobExecutorServer.c**: Implements the main server responsible for job execution.
   - **progDelay.c**: Utility to simulate a delay, used as a sample job.
-- **tests/**: Contains test commands and scripts to validate project functionality.
+- **tests/**: Contains test files and command inputs
+  - **test_jobExecutor_*.sh**: Series of shell scripts testing different aspects of the system
+  - **commands_*.txt**: Input files containing job commands for batch testing
+  - Test scenarios include:
+    - Basic file operations
+    - Concurrent job execution
+    - Job queue management
+    - Process delay testing
+    - System command execution
 - **Makefile**: A Makefile to compile the source code and generate the executables.

 ## Components Details